manfontan/CV/Experience.md

 <img src="https://github.com/manfontan/CV/blob/master/img/lcx-logo.png" alt="lcx-logo" width="100px;"/></br>
 **December 2011 - April 2012 (5 Months).**
 *Barcelona, Spain*
-Working as a contractor for Loconomics Inc. a web based start up.
+Working as a contractor for Loconomics Inc. a web based start up, my main focus was consolidating the development framework and hiring a full stack engineer.

 ---

 ### Indra - Back-End Developer
 ![indra-logo](https://github.com/manfontan/CV/blob/master/img/indra-logo.png)
-**November 2010 - December 2011 (1 year 2 Months).**
+**November 2010 - December 2011.**
 *A Coruña, Spain*
-I was actively involved on delivery of several software modules within the deadline,
+As part of the backend agile team I contributed to the delivery of several features of the new CRM within the deadline,
 for full satisfaction of our customer GasNatural-Fenosa, a leading company in the Spanish energy industry.

 ---

 ### Vigo University - PhD Assitant
 ![uvigo-logo](https://github.com/manfontan/CV/blob/master/img/uvigo-logo.png)
-**September 2009 - November 2010 (1 year 3 Months).**
+**September 2009 - November 2010.**
 *Vigo, Spain*
 PhD investigation assistant, implementing video on demand codecs and related web app for performance testing purposes.